bengrunfeld/study-notes/python.md

 	def speakLoud(input):

-The keyword def introduces a function definition.
+The keyword `def` introduces a function definition.
 It must be followed by the function name and the parenthesized list of formal parameters.
 The statements that form the body of the function start at the next line, and must be indented.

-The first statement of the function body can optionally be a string literal; this string literal is the function’s documentation string, or docstring.
+The first statement of the function body can optionally be a string literal; this string literal is the function’s **documentation string**, or **docstring**.

-There are tools which use docstrings to automatically produce online or printed documentation, or to let the user interactively browse through code; it’s good practice to include docstrings in code that you write
+There are tools which use docstrings to automatically produce online or printed documentation, or to let the user interactively browse through code; it’s good practice to include docstrings in code that you write.

 It is also possible to define functions with a variable number of arguments.
 There are three forms, which can be combined.